Relintai/pandemonium_engine_docs/tutorials/scripting/cross_language_scripting.rst

     GDScript MyGDScript = (GDScript) GD.Load("res://path_to_gd_file.gd");
     Object myGDScriptNode = (Godot.Object) MyGDScript.New(); // This is a Godot.Object

-Here we are using an `class_Object`, but you can use type conversion like explained in `doc_c_sharp_features_type_conversion_and_casting`.
+Here we are using an `Object`, but you can use type conversion like explained in `doc_c_sharp_features_type_conversion_and_casting`.

 Accessing fields